clj-easy/graal-docs/doc/testing-strategies.md

 ![conditional spawning](clj-graal-testing-conditional-spawn.png)

-Clojure project source is aot compiled to classes then natively compiled to an executable with GraalVM.
+Clojure project source is AOT compiled to classes then natively compiled to an executable with GraalVM.
 The executable, in this case, is the command line tool.